theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Communication_Protocols/RS232_RS422_RS485_Standards.md

 ## 🎯 **Overview**

 RS232, RS422, and RS485 are serial communication standards that define electrical characteristics, signal levels, and communication protocols for data transmission.
-These standards are widely used in industrial, automotive, and embedded systems for reliable data communication.
+These standards are widely used in industrial, automotive, and embedded systems for reliable data communication over various distances and environments.

 ### **Key Concepts**
 - **Electrical standards** - Signal levels, voltage ranges, and electrical characteristics